Dales High Way GROT SPOTS

-There's a very muddy area in a narrow enclosed section, churned by cattle, just before the gate to cross the busy A65.
-Passable in dry weather, after heavy prolonged rain it becomes an impassable quagmire, which would have defeated the Roman army!
+There used to be a very muddy area in a narrow enclosed section, churned by cattle, just before the gate to cross the busy A65.
+Passable in dry weather, after heavy prolonged rain it became an impassable quagmire, which would have defeated the Roman army!

-UPDATE: (April 2017) - Most of the encroaching vegetation at the sides has now been cleared, and though still muddy it is now much easier to find a way through unscathed!
+UPDATE: (April 2018) - The encroaching vegetation at the sides has now been cleared, and though still muddy in places it is now much easier to find a way through unscathed!

 Solution 1: Take the optional alternative route through the village of Addingham and enjoy a nice coffee at the deli instead.

 The Street, above Addingham.
-Looks deceptively attractive, actually a quagmire.
+Looks deceptively attractive, actually was a quagmire.

 The Alternative, through the village via the Deli.